cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/vnc-client-in-browser.md

 ![VNC server](../static/zero-trust-security/vnc-client-in-browser/vnc-server.png)

 You’ve now successfully deployed a Zero Trust VNC server in the browser.
 You can define granular access controls across each individual VNC instance.
-For more information about Cloudflare for Teams, check out our developer guides.